 - 1. The Danish system of judging will be used in all classes.
 With this system, the exhibits will be placed in Blue, Red, and White ribbon groups rather than first, second, third, etc. A Purple ribbon will be used to designate the class champions in market livestock classes if the animal is of Blue ribbon quality.
 In all other classes, judges are encouraged to present Purple ribbons to indicate a superior quality that is eligible at State Fair. - 2.
-Exhibitors and contestants must be a participant in the Russell County 4-H program and must be enrolled by May 1 in the project in which they compete. - 3.
+Exhibitors and Contestants must be enrolled in the Russell County 4-H Online program and in the projects in which they want to complete by May 1st. - 3.
 Grand and Reserve Champion ribbons will be awarded in the department in which the exhibit meets Grand Champion quality. - 4.
 The judging of all exhibits will be done with the overall purpose of learning.
 Judges are to discuss the exhibit and the placing with the exhibitor if present.
 Judges may wish to make comments on exhibits as each class is finished, rather than while it is being judged.
 Judges should point out the strengths and weaknesses of exhibits. - 5.
 No single article shall be exhibited in more than one class. - 6.
 No more than one exhibit may be shown in any one class by one exhibitor in which they are enrolled unless stated otherwise under department rules. - 7.
 The exhibits in each department must be the handiwork of the exhibitor where mechanical skill is required; the grower where agricultural exhibits are shown; and the owner and feeder where livestock are entered.
 It must be the result of the current year's 4-H work. - 8.
 4-H members may exhibit articles made in school classes if the planning of the 4-H and school project were planned ahead for better use of time and money and both had similar learning experience and/or requirements.
-If the article was not planned in advance to fulfill both requirements and was a last-minute decision (entering articles)

-made in school just to have something to show) then the exhibit is not truly honest and eligible.
+If the article was not planned in advance to fulfill both requirements and was a last-minute decision (entering articles made in school just to have something to show) then the exhibit is not truly honest and eligible.

-- 9. The minimum age for participation in the 4-H division at the Kansas State Fair is 9 years of age by January 1, of the current year, for all competitive exhibits and contests. - 10.
+- The minimum age for participation in the 4-H division at the Kansas State Fair is years of age by January 1, of the current year, for all competitive exhibits and contests. - Pre-entry is required for all Divisions.
+ALL Pre-entry must be completed online via Russell County Fair- Fair Entry by JULY 10th. - 11.
 See Russell County Free Fair Code of Ethics.